 You have probably by now read a number of the posts I wrote about reverse engineering glucometers.
 And while I have complained about the lack of documentation, and maintain a repository of reverse-engineered protocols, I have not really shared the tools I’m using for my work.

 The first problem with this is that I’m using a closed-source USB sniffer.
-I’m not proud of it, but it proved itself useful and worth the price, since the alternative that Microsoft suggests (Message Analyzer) appears not to be working for me, and USBpcap is not supported on Windows 10.
+I’m not proud of it, but it proved itself useful and worth the price, since the alternative that Microsoft suggests (Message Analyzer) appears not to be working for me, and USBpcap is not supported on Windows 10 (at the time of writing).

 The native file format of USBlyzer is a CFBF container, but it also includes the ability to export the sniff to text CSV.
 Originally, I had to fight quite a bit with that, because version 2.1 of the tool produced a mostly unserviceable CSV – in particular the actual packet data was in an unmarked column – but the current version (2.2) is actually decent enough.